RoopamTaneja/CSN-221-Comp-Arch-Processor/README.md

 # CSN-221 Course Project

-This project was made as part of course CSN-221 : Computer Architecture and Microprocessors in Autumn Semester 2023-24.<br>The project statement is in the References folder.<br>
+This project was made as part of course CSN-221 : Computer Architecture and Microprocessors in Autumn Semester 2023-24.<br>The project statement and references are in the References folder.<br>

 ## Contents :
 - Three sample programs written in RISC-V assembly language :<br>